scivision/preschool-coding/README.md

 ## Fortran

-Fortran examples are built by
+Fortran examples are built by:

 ```sh
 meson build